-Semantic Conventions for Microsoft Cosmos DB
+Semantic Conventions for Microsoft Azure Cosmos DB

 Status: Experimental